The Future of Liberty

 Mitch Daniels (00:58):

-This series of conversations is a headline, the Future of Liberty, and so I'm going to try, although there are so many topical questions that I'm sure be of interest to the audience, I'm going to try to inquire more about longer term issues facing our republic, and I thought I would do that in three broad categories.
-Ask you about the health of some institutions which have up to now been important to the preservation of our system and then about the American people and then a little about history.
-So to start with the institutions, we were in an unusual time in terms of what some perceive as a very unrestrained executive on occasions seemingly not limited by the processes, customs that have typically hemmed in or at least limited the reach of presidential and executive power.
-Is that an overreaction when people talk about autocracy and the death of democracy through dictatorial actions.
+This series of conversations is headlined “The Future of Liberty,” and so I’m going to try although there are so many topical questions that I’m sure would be of interest to the audience to inquire more about the long-term issues facing our republic.
+I thought I’d do that in three broad categories: first, to ask you about the health of some institutions that have, up to now, been important to the preservation of our system; then about the American people; and finally, a little about history.

 George F. Will (02:17):

-Several recent books in the last 15 years or so, just to take their titles, Harvey Mansfield Taming the Prince on executive power, Michael McConnell at Stanford University, now former appellate judge, He Would Not be King.
-Saikrishna Prakash at University of Virginia Law School The Living Presidency, the theory of which is how to cage the executive lion.
-Turns out legislatures can only do so much in detail, therefore discretion is granted to presidents, therefore the kind of person gets to be president is ambitious and has a kind of muscular sense of himself or herself soon, no doubt, and the tendency of power to expand until it reaches the end of its ability to expand is inexorable as Madison and others said.
-So, it's a perennial problem.
-It is unusual at the moment because the current president has intuited A, that the Madisonian checks and balances don't work right now we can talk about why that is so, and also because populism is in the air and populism means populism depends upon a rampant executive.
-Populism is that the people A know what they want and B, it should be translated directly into policy as fast as possible, meaning no nonsense about refining it through legislative branches and all of that.
-Madison wanted mitigated democracy, a wonderful phrase, A populist president wants direct democracy and everything in the American system militates against direct democracy.
+It’s unusual at the moment because the current president has intuited (A) that the Madisonian checks and balances don’t work right now.
+We can talk about why that is so and also because populism is in the air.
+Populism means, populism depends upon a rampant executive.
+Populism assumes that the people (A) know what they want and (B) that it should be translated directly into policy as fast as possible meaning no nonsense about refining it through legislative branches and all of that.
+Madison wanted “mitigated democracy,” a wonderful phrase.
+A populist president wants direct democracy, and everything in the American system militates against direct democracy.

 Mitch Daniels (04:24):